Tomaso Tommasi di Vignano

-Tomaso Tommasi di Vignano is an Italian business executive, currently Chairman of Hera Group.
+Tomaso Tommasi di Vignano is an Italian businessman, who has been the executive Chairman of Hera Group for over 20 years, from the birth of Hera Spa in November 2002 until 27 April 2023, the natural expiry of his last term.

 Born in Brescia in 1947, he obtained a degree in law before beginning his career at SIP (Società Idroelettrica Piemontese SpA) in the Personnel Department.
 In 1989 he assumed the position of Personnel Director for the SIP Group.
 From December 1992 to May 1994 as CEO of Iritel SpA he undertook to transform the old state company into a new company which subsequently merged with Telecom Italia.